 Quality is not something that can be easily added later.
 It’s preferable to take care of it from the beginning.
 Many companies dedicated a big budget to purchase tools with many thousands of dollars and called upon independent consultants to audit their code base and produce some reports.
 This is still a good initiative to improve the code quality.
-Continue reading “Open source projects could be also considered as code quality tutorials.”
+Continue reading “Open Source Projects: Tutorials for Code Quality”

 Detect not well implemented C++ design patterns automatically.